jcklpe/research-ops-hackpack/products/product/research-project/trial/trial-brief.md

 How will this research advance your product to the next phase in the design process?
 What will you do with your learnings?

 ### Hypothesis
-What do you intend to learn and measure from this study?
+What do you intend to learn and measure from this project?
 Think through these prompts to develop a strong hypothesis.
 - What do you already know about this problem space?
 - What do you think users will do or think about this product?
-(Identifying our assumptions helps us be aware of biases we may unintentionally bring into the study, so don’t skip this step!)
+(Identifying our assumptions helps us be aware of biases we may unintentionally bring into the project, so don’t skip this step!)
-- Write a generalized statement that combines what you know + what you think will happen during the study.
+- Write a generalized statement that combines what you know + what you think will happen during the project.
-- Remember to constrain the hypothesis to the goals of your study!
+- Remember to constrain the hypothesis to the goals of your project!

 ## Methodology
-Describe the method you’re planning.
-You should be able to explain why this method is appropriate for the goals of the research and maturity of the design.

 Examples of common research methods include: